Ventilation service and maintenance

 Periodic PPM also supports a safe working environment through the regular inspection of the working condition of mechanical ventilation systems.
 This provides peace-of-mind of system operation worthiness.
 Service engineers can also advise on whether current system configurations are appropriate for existing and/or future use.
 The safety of staff cannot be overlooked in times of public health emergencies, such as the Coronavirus (COVID-19) pandemic.

-Employers are also required to perform maintenance and remedy breakdowns in compliance under Irish safety, health and welfare regulations.
-Statutory Instrument (S.I.)
-No. 299 of 2007 states:
+Employers in Ireland are also required to perform maintenance and remedy breakdowns in compliance with article 6 of Statutory Instrument (S.I.)
+No. 299 of 2007 of Safety, Health and Welfare at Work (General Application) Regulations 2007:

 3. Energy Efficiency